 CAVES OF CASA DE LA LLUVIA – CRISTOBAL COLON

-A beautiful lagoon (Laguna Carolina) located just at 5 km from Xpujil where you can live in total connection with nature.
+A beautiful lagoon (Laguna Carolina) located just 5 km from Xpujil where you can live in total connection with nature.
 You can either camp there and spend the night or just go for a daily visit.
-In the lagoon you can do different activities such us birdwatching or kayaking.
+In the lagoon, you can do different activities such as bird watching or kayaking.
 It’s a special place for a peaceful day in nature.
-For more information you can contact the Pro Natura office ([email protected]) or directly the lagoon offices ([email protected])
+For more information, you can contact the Pro Natura office (firstname.lastname@example.org) or directly the lagoon offices (email@example.com)

 P.S I am not getting any sponsorship from this, I just genuinely loved the place and the visits.